- Experience the ancient ruins of Choquequirao, "Sister City" of Machu Picchu

 Get ready for the toughest day of the trek.
 You’ll start by trekking 1,400m downhill to the newly uncovered ruins of Picha Unuyoc, then down to Rio Blanco where you can dip your feet in the refreshing water.
 You’ll then climb 1,200m back up to Maizal, a beautiful campsite at 3,000m.

-Day 5: Maizal to Yanama, then drive to Lucmabamba
+Day 7: Choquequirao Trek Day 5/6: Maizal to Yanama, Drive to Lucmabamba

 Hike past long-lost silver mines through the Abra San Juan mountain pass, the highest point of the trek at 4,150m.
 From here, you’ll have breathtaking views of the Cordillera Vilcabamba range, then you’ll descend down to the village of Yanama before driving over the Totora pass to the hamlet of Lucmabamba.

-Day 6: Lucmabamba to Llactapata to Aguas Calientes
+Day 8: Choquequirao Trek Day 6/6: Lucmabamba to Llactapata to Aguas Calientes

 On your last day of hiking, you’ll walk through plantations and cloud forests along an imperial Inca trail.
 Llactapata is a small, beautiful set of ruins hidden in the wilderness with a view across to Machu Picchu.
 From here, you’ll continue down to the Hydroelectric power station, where you can either take a train or hike to the town of Aguas Calientes for the night.
 Get a good night’s sleep for an early start to see Machu Picchu at dawn.

-Day 7: Tour of Machu Picchu, return to Cusco
+Day 9: Tour of Machu Picchu, Return to Cusco

 From Aguas Calientes, it’s a 30-minute bus ride to the entrance of Machu Picchu.
 Go early in the morning before the crowds arrive, and explore the wonderful walls and temples at your own pace.
 After returning back to Aguas Calientes in the afternoon, you’ll catch a train back to Cusco or Ollantaytambo.